 Mark Frevert, Vice Chairman

+Mark Koenig, Executive VP, Investor Relations

-Jeff McMahon, Executive VP and Chief Financial Officer Ken Rice, Chairman and CEO, Enron Broadband Services
+Jeff McMahon, Executive VP and Chief Financial Officer

+Rick Causey, Executive VP and Chief Accounting Officer

 Steve Kean, Executive VP and Chief of Staff

 Thank you for joining us on the call and webcast today.
 I want to take this opportunity to update you on a number of issues at Enron.
 Yesterday afternoon we filed an 8-K with the SEC that includes a significant amount of information about the off-balance sheet and related party transactions you have asked us about.
 The 8-K can be found on our website at www.enron.com.